networktocode/ntc-netbox-plugin-onboarding/FAQ.md

 # Frequenty Asked Questions

-### Is it possible to disable the automatic creation of Device Type or Device Role ?
+### Is it possible to disable the automatic creation of Device Type, Device Role or Platform ?

 > **Yes**, Using the plugin settings, it's possible to control individually the creation of `device_role`, `device_type`, `manufacturer` & `platform`